DhivyaThanga/bread-winner/README.md

 ## Setup
 Setup is pretty easy providing that:
 * you have created you own concrete producer class inheriting from abstract producer
-* you have a cancellation token that will be cancelled when closing you application or when needed.
+* you have a cancellation token that will be cancelled when closing your application or when needed.
 The entire lifecycle of the workers is managed through the cancellation token, so beware that when a cancellation is requested on the passed token, the pool will stop.
 You can configure the amount of time that will be waited before forcing the pool to stop, you can find how in the [configuration section](#Configuration)

 More on the first point in the [your concrete producer section](#YourConcreteProducer).